ArcherMatrix/LaundryApp/README.md

 gui --> this package contains classes that will display  info to user

+database --> thiss package will serve as a database where users will be store
+			 as username.txt

 resources --> this package contains the resources (images, music, and clasified information from ALIENS)